Despite threats, North Korea keeps border factories open

-PAJU, South Korea A heavily armed border crossing between North and South Korea that allows the North access to $2 billion (1 billion pounds) in trade a year, one of its few avenues to foreign currency, remained open on Thursday despite Pyongyang's move to cut communications.
+PAJU, South Korea A heavily armed border crossing between North and South Korea that allows the North access to $2 billion in trade a year, one of its few avenues to foreign currency, remained open on Thursday despite Pyongyang's move to cut communications.

 North Korea on Wednesday severed the last of three telephone hotlines with South Korea as it readied its troops to face what it believes to be "hostile" action from Seoul and Washington.
 The phone line is used to regulate access to the Kaesong industrial park on the North Korean side of the border as well as for military communications with the South.